lstefano71/DyalogHmonClient/docs/hmon_to_otel_adapter.md

 1. **Configure the Adapter**

-   Edit `config.json` to specify HMON servers, poll listener, OTel exporter endpoint, and monitoring options.
+   Edit `config.json` to specify HMON servers, OpenTelemetry exporter endpoint, polling interval, and other options.

 2. **Build and Run**